 Paper Back Café: An ideal spot for any book lovers, this a cosy little café can be found in Kanda district in Tokyo.
 Adorably located in a jointly shared bookshop named ‘Books Tokyodo’ you will have nothing but peace and quiet when working here.

-Coworking Spaces
+Tokyo Coworking Spaces

 Tokyo is home to numerous coworking spaces, catering to a diverse range of professionals and creatives.
-Here are a few of the popular coworking spaces in Tokyo:
+Here are a few of the popular coworking spaces in Tokyo

-Work Court: A modern coworking space located in bustling Shibuya, just a few minutes walk from the station.
+Work Court: A modern coworking space in bustling Shibuya, just a few minutes walk from the station.
 The space is designed to provide a professional and collaborative environment for freelancers, entrepreneurs, and small businesses.
 They regularly host events and workshops to learn and network with other professionals.

 Kant Common Cafe : Located in Roppongi, this shared office and co-working space designed for ‘mindful creatives’ has a cafe, bar, and music lounge on its ground floor.